dbrvo/cse15l-lab-reports/lab-report-3.md

        ./government/Post_Rate_Comm
        ./government/Media
      ```
-   * The `-mindepth` option specifies the minimum directory depth for the search.
-It can be useful when you want to find a file or directory that has a certain depth, hence for example helping with organization.
+   * The `-mindepth` option can also be paired up with other options like `-type` to be even more specific.
+It can be useful when you want to find a file or directory that has a certain depth and file type.

 <br />